 - There will be regular rounds to invite top candidates to apply for permanent residence.

-- You must have an Invitation to Apply from CIC before you can apply online for permanent residence.
+- You must have an Invitation to Apply before you can apply online for permanent residence.

 - You may be invited to apply if you are among the top ranked in the pool based on your skills and experience.